New Romney

 New Romney is a market town in Kent, England, on the edge of Romney Marsh, an area of flat, rich agricultural land reclaimed from the sea after the harbour began to silt up.
 New Romney, one of the original Cinque Ports, was once a sea port, with the harbour adjacent to the church, but is now more than a mile from the sea.
 It is the headquarters of the Romney, Hythe and Dymchurch Railway.

 Geography

 New Romney is not significantly different in age from the nearby village of Old Romney.
 However New Romney, now about a mile and a half from the seafront, was originally a harbour town at the mouth of the River Rother.
 The Rother estuary was always difficult to navigate, with many shallow channels and sandbanks.
-The names of two local settlements, Greatstone and Littlestone, are a reminder of these aids.
-Another possible explanation for these place-names is a result of the effects of longshore drift, which disperses shingle and sand deposits, from west to east, with heavier stones accumulating in the area known as Greatstone, while far smaller shingle is to be found in great quantities at Littlestone.
+One possible explanation for the names of two local settlements, Greatstone and Littlestone, is the effects of longshore drift, which disperses shingle and sand deposits, from west to east, with heavier stones accumulating in the area known as Greatstone, while far smaller shingle is to be found in great quantities at Littlestone.
 Very fine sand is found further east at neighbouring St Mary's Bay.